Sport in South Korea: Individual sports

-Volleyball
+Archery

-Volleyball is very popular in South Korea with the V-League being a professional league with men's and women's teams.
+South Korea has dominated archery at the international level.
+As well as consistently strong performances in other international competitions, South Korea has achieved success in archery at the Olympic Games with South Korea winning the womens teams event in the Olympics 10 consecutive times since the event was introduced in 1988.

 Fencing

 In recent years, South Korea has performed well in fencing, winning many medals from recent Olympic Games and World Championships.
 Gu Bon-gil, Oh Eun-seok and Do Gyeong-dong are Sabre fencer who graduated Osung Middle School or Osung High School in Daegu, Gyeongbuk and taught by Lee Seung-yong.